 - He raced to the station.

 Fewer words.
 No adverbs.
-And a simple, effective communication.
+Simple, effective communication.
 Doing more with less.

 And that’s the basic idea about vivid verbs.
 If you use the right verb, you will communicate more swiftly and effectively than if you choose the wrong one to start with – then try to patch the damage with yet more verbiage.

 OK.
 So that’s a win.
-But there’s more to explore here – because, yes, there’s another way to go wrong with verbs, and it’s this.
+But there’s more to explore here – because, yes, there’s another way to go wrong with creative writing verbs, and it’s this.

 Take a look at these sentences: